 With styling toned down a bit, full-size Chevys and Caminos now sported a cleaner front end, and the large cats-eye tail-lamps were replaced by small red bullet lenses.
-The base 283-cid V8 was rated a little lower at 170 horsepower, and the "Super Turbo-Thrust" 348 motor again offered.
+The base 283-cid V8 was rated a little lower at 170 horsepower, with the "Super Turbo-Thrust" 348 motor optional.

 Second-year El Camino sales fell sharply, no doubt contributing to Chevrolet's decision to discontinue it after 1960.
 But in four years time, the El Camino would resurface on the popular mid-size Chevelle A-body platform.

 Production Figures and Survival Rate